thegail/swift-db/README.md

 ### Durability

-Once committed and visible to other transactions, data must persist, even in the case of hardware failures, etc. A commit acknowledgement means data has been stored in non-volitile storage.
+Once committed and visible to other transactions, data must persist, even in the case of hardware failures, etc.

+In SwiftDB, commit acknowledgement message means data has been stored in non-volitile storage.